Hollow/Sunken Eyes

 Enophthalmos

-Enophthalmos, characterised by one or both sunken eyes, may result from trauma, bone loss, weight loss, autoimmune diseases, or conditions like metastatic breast cancer.
+Characterised by one or both sunken eyes, this may result from trauma, bone loss, weight loss, autoimmune diseases, or conditions like metastatic breast cancer.

 Treatments for Hollow/Sunken Eyes